dnl-blkv/mcdowell-cv/README.md

 McDowell CV
 ===========
-This repository features a LuaLaTeX version of a convenient CV class and a template showing it usage.
-The template design was originally proposed by Gayle L. McDowell at http://www.careercup.com/resume.
+McDowell CV is a LuaLaTeX class for building neat and space-efficient CVs using the design originally proposed by Gayle L. McDowell at http://www.careercup.com/resume.

 The class is based on `article` class.
 The paper format is set to U.S. letterpaper by default.
+A template showing an example usage of the class is included.

 Screenshot
 ----------